kolengri/worker-batcher/README.md

   // Maximum number of concurrent batch operations (default: 5) concurrency?: number;

+  // AbortSignal for graceful cancellation
+  // When aborted, current batches will complete
-  // AbortSignal for cancelling the operation signal?: AbortSignal;
+  // and function will return partial results signal?: AbortSignal;

   // Called after each successful batch onBatchSuccess?: (results: R[], batch: T[], index: number) => void;

-  // Called when a batch fails
-  onBatchError?: (error: Error, batch: T[], index: number) => void;
+  // Called when a batch fails or when remaining items are aborted onBatchError?: (error: Error, batch: T[], index: number) => void;

   // Called to report progress